LogsunSystems/RASPDUINO-IOT-SENSOR/README.md

 # RASPDUINO-IOT-SENSOR
-this experimental kit provides you the facility to check and verify your IOT projects on ARDUINO and RASPBERRY on a single board.
+This experimental kit provides you the facility to check and verify your IOT projects on ARDUINO and RASPBERRY PI on a single board.